 3. Buy a hosting plan

-I recommend BlueHost since they have great service, are extremely reliable, cheap, and most importantly, fast!
+I recommend BlueHost since they have excellent service, are extremely reliable, cheap, and, most importantly, fast!
 I totally recommend them.

-When you go to BlueHost, hit the big Get Started Now button and it will take you to a page that looks like the one below.
-Simply enter the domain name you bought under “I have a domain name”.
-If you don’t have a domain, enter a new domain name under “new domain” to see if it is available.
-That new domain will be free for the first year.
+When you go to BlueHost, hit the big Get Started button, which will take you to a page that looks like the one below.
+Just enter the domain name you bought under “I have a domain name.”

 4. Change domain nameservers if the hosting and domain are not from the same company.

 Note: If you got your domain on GoDaddy and your host is HostGator or BlueHost, you must go through this point.
 If both the domain and host are from the same company, you can skip this point.

 This is very easy to do.
 Nameservers tell the domain where it will be hosted.
 It is like matching a home address (domain) with an empty lot (server) where you will build a house (site).

 Your hosting server will have two nameservers (i.e., ns2187.bluehost.com), which you will find in your server’s control panel.
 Copy those, and replace the ones your domain seller appointed initially.